whitwort/bindingModel/README.md

 bindingModel
 ============

-Shiny application providing fun visualizations for a bimolecular binding interaction.
+Shiny application using an ODE solver ([deSolve](http://cran.r-project.org/web/packages/deSolve/index.html)) to run a bimolecular binding simulation.

+A quick tutorial for rna.wlu.edu users that walks through how you can fork and hack this simulation can be found [on the wiki](https://github.com/whitwort/bindingModel/wiki/Tutorial-for-rna.wlu.edu-users).

 ## Version